psycopg/psycopg2/doc/src/usage.rst

 `!tpc_commit()` and `!tpc_rollback()`.

 PostgreSQL doesn't follow the XA standard though, and the ID for a PostgreSQL prepared transaction can be any string up to 200 characters long.
-Psycopg can deal both with Xid objects created by the `!xid()` method and with transactions identified only by a string.
+Psycopg's `~psycopg2.extensions.Xid` objects can represent both XA-style transactions IDs (such as the ones created by the `!xid()` method) and PostgreSQL transaction IDs identified by an unparsed string.

 The format in which the Xids are converted into strings passed to the database is the same employed by the `PostgreSQL JDBC driver`__: this should